agroce/rb_tree_demo/blogpost.md

 be  serious faults, and certainly show a gap in the fuzzer-based testing.
-In order to see how hard to detect these faults are, we tried using libFuzzer on each of these mutants, with our one hour corpus, for one hour.
+In order to see how hard to detect these faults are, we tried using libFuzzer on each of these mutants, with our one hour corpus as seed, for one additional hour of fuzzing on each mutant.
 It was still unable to detect any of these mutants.

-While generating tests using symbolic execution takes more computational power, and, perhaps, more human effort, the very thorough, if limited in scope, tests that result can detect bugs that even aggressive fuzzing may miss.
+While generating tests using symbolic execution takes more computational power, and, perhaps, more human effort, the very thorough (if limited in scope) tests that result can detect bugs that even aggressive fuzzing may miss.
+Such tests are certainly a powerful addition to a regression test suite for an API.
 Learning to use DeepState makes mixing fuzzing and symbolic execution in your testing easy; even if you need a new harness for symbolic execution work, it looks like, and can share code with, most of your fuzzing-based testing.
 A major